10up/gutenberg-best-practices/training/04-patterns.md

 <details>
 <summary>Learn more about block markup</summary>

 When we copy the block we get the serialized html.
 But what does that even mean?
 Below you can see an example of some markup that was generated when copying a block from the editor.
-In fact, this also is how blocks get stored in the database.
+In fact, this is how blocks get stored in the database.

 ```html title="Copied Block Markup"
 <!-- wp:group {"className":"is-style-application-ctas"} -->